HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

 {{ figure_markup(
   image="median-lighthouse-performance-score.png",
-  caption="Median Lighthouse performance score", description="Bar chart represents median Lighthouse performance score.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRUiAdcUCSYyS7cQcQlE9uKeMSacgRudtf4pFRkIKKCt8Nw18qOod6TaAUL7tfm8pUbCPKShEN0jJOS/pubchart?oid=1829586779&format=interactive", sheets_gid="745310638",
+  caption="Median Lighthouse performance score", description="Bar chart represents median Lighthouse performance score.
+Next.js is 27, Nuxt.js is 24, Gatsby is 37, Hugo is 59 and Jekyll is 69.",
-  sql_file="median_lighthouse_score.sql"
+  chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRUiAdcUCSYyS7cQcQlE9uKeMSacgRudtf4pFRkIKKCt8Nw18qOod6TaAUL7tfm8pUbCPKShEN0jJOS/pubchart?oid=1829586779&format=interactive",
+  sheets_gid="745310638",
+  sql_file="median_lighthouse_score.sql",
+  width=600,
+  height=559
 ) }}

-{# TODO - this figure description should be described more #}

 The median performance score for all SSGs across mobile varies.
 The top 3 SSGs with by popularity can't even surpass a score of 40.
 Since they are used in top ranking sites and since users a likely distributed all around the world, we can assumed that they are used across many different devices and networks.
 We can expect more out-of-the-box improvements like <a hreflang="en" href="https://nextjs.org/docs/basic-features/image-optimization">Next.js image component</a> to help performance.